sinusgamma/Forex-News-Trader-Dukascopy-API/README.md

 ## Parameters:

     boolean closeOnShutDown:
-    If true all position will be closed it the trader or the Dukascopy Jforex platform is closed.
+    If true all positions and pending orders will be closed if the trader or the Dukascopy Jforex platform is closed.

     String pathEventCalendarCSV:
     Path to file containing the events we want to trade.